 8. Maca Root

-Maca root does increase fertility in men as well as women by increasing energy, boosting the immune system, and also providing vital minerals and nutrients.
+Maca root does increase fertility in men as well as women by increasing energy, boosting immune system during Pregnancy, and also providing vital minerals and nutrients.
 Maca Root is of course packed with iron and iodine.

 Research does show that yams do have an ovulation that stimulates substance that can help boost up one’s fertility.